What is Self-Harm in Individuals & How to Deal with it?

 Know the warning signs

 Self-harm can be notoriously difficult to detect.
 People who cut themselves often wear long-sleeved shirts, or they may use concealers to hide the scars.
 They may also convincingly explain away wounds and cuts, which an untrained person may believe to be true.
-Moreover, it becomes difficult to detect if the non-suicidal self-injury does not involve apparent physical injuries.
+Moreover, it becomes difficult to detect if the non-suicidal self-injury does not involve apparent physical pain or injuries.
 However, there are certain red flags that you can watch out for if you suspect your loved one is engaging in self-harm:

 - Unexplained wounds, scars, and cuts on wrists, chest, thighs, etc.